ksananth/Screenshot/README.md

-# Screenshot
-Parse folder and show in web
+# This will parse folder and show in a webpage